shharrnam/aiToolAndAgents/Fundamentals_level_5/DontREADME.md

 ## How It Works

-LocalMind has 4 main concepts:
+NoobBook has 4 main concepts:

 ### 1. Projects